Automatically Benchmarking LLM Code Agents through Agent-Driven Annotation and Evaluation: Introduction

 \section{Introduction}

 In recent years, code agents have made significant progress, capable of solving increasingly complex programming tasks.
-From initially focusing on single-file code generation to now advancing towards complete project-level software development, Code Agents are demonstrating powerful software development capabilities.
+From initially focusing on single-file code generation to now advancing towards complete project-level software development, Code Agents are demonstrating powerful capabilities in building comprehensive systems.
 LLM-based Code Agents such as CursorAgent~\cite{anysphere2025cursoragent}, Claude Code~\cite{anthropic2025claude37} and Gemini CLI~\cite{mullen2025geminicli} have been widely adopted in real-world development scenarios, accelerating the proliferation of automated programming tools.

 As code agents continue to advance, a variety of benchmarks have emerged to evaluate their capabilities.
 Several works~\cite{chan2024mlebench,huang2024dacodeagentdatascience,daghighfarsoodeh2025deepbenchdeeplearningbenchmark} focus on assessing LLMs and code agents in data science tasks, including subtasks such as data processing and machine learning training.
 Other benchmarks~\cite{jimenez2023swe,fu2025corecodebench,vergopoulos2025automatedbenchmarkgenerationrepositorylevel} select complex code repositories from GitHub pull requests and transform them, often with minimal human intervention, into testable scenarios.
 In addition, PaperBench~\cite{starace2025paperbench} evaluates the ability of agents to reproduce paper-level code implementations, providing a more rigorous assessment of their research reproducibility.